 (Offered as ENGL 383 and FAMS 360) What’s intimate about cinema?
 Since its invention, cinema has spurred pronouncements on the emotional, affective, and even spiritual impact of the filmic image, as well as deeper examinations of the specific devices through which films produce intimate experience (the close-up, the kiss, etc.).
 For classical film theorists, such devices were often invested with redemptive potential, though more recent cultural theorists have issued strong rejoinders to such claims.
 Isn’t intimacy crucial to the workings of modern power?
 Doesn’t cinema structure intimate relations in accordance with normative ideologies?
 Examining such issues, this course considers how matters of intimacy have organized critical discourse on a range of intimate film cultures, from surrealism to the melodrama, underground film, queer independent cinema, and contemporary diasporic cinema.
 Examining film theory alongside diverse contributions to the emerging field of intimacy studies, we will ask how recent inquiries into the politics of intimacy force us to rethink the problems and potential of cinema.

 Requisite: One 200-level FAMS or ENGL course, or consent of the instructor.
 Not open to first-year students.
 Limited to 25 students.
-Spring semester.
-Visiting Professor Guilford.2016-17: Not offered
+Omitted 2018-19.
+Professor Guilford.

 (Offered as ENGL 384 and FAMS 382) As one of our most dominant, even omnipresent media forms, television is something most of us experience every day.
 But Television Studies scholarship does not always take on the question of “experience” as a central part of its analysis.
 This course will take experience as the central component of our study.
 The first unit of the course will consider phenomenological approaches to television criticism, centering on those elements of televisual form that delineate an experience different from other media.
 Our second unit will focus on historical experience, with an emphasis on Civil Rights era television, African-American productions and/or stars, and African-American audiences.
 Our third and final unit will consider the platforms and devices through which we experience television in order to query how “television experience” changes over time and what elements of it have remained constant.
 The course will blend lecture and discussion.
 Readings will be both theoretical and historical.
 Students will produce regular reading summaries, two formal essays, and a digital final project.